-Carl Duisberg Fellowship for Young German Transatlanticists allow for young German professionals the opportunity to spend three months working with the ACG in New York City, while learning about the importance of the transatlantic relationship with the goal of helping ensure the relationship endures for future generations.
+Carl Duisberg Fellowship for Young German Transatlanticists allows for young German professionals the opportunity to spend two months working with the ACG in New York City, while learning about the importance of the transatlantic relationship with the goal of helping ensure the relationship endures for future generations.

 DZ BANK Fellowships on Transatlantic Business and Finance allow American and German academics; practitioners from banking, business, and government; and journalists to conduct research on key issues influencing the transatlantic economy, including business, finance, trade, banking, fintech, as well as innovation and entrepreneurship.

 McCloy Fellowships on Global Trends allow American and German professionals to conduct research on timely topics while consulting their transatlantic counterparts.
 Focusing on common challenges facing both sides of the Atlantic, fellows carry out research in the areas of urbanization, climate change and sustainability, technological breakthroughs, and demographics and social change.